shihabmi7/SqlQueryLearning/README.md

-# Sample Database schema & SQL Query for MS SQL Server Tutorial
+# Sample Database schema & SQL Query for MSSQL Server

 This DB schema is provided by www.sqlservertutorial.net for Learning MSSQL Server.